jozip/pot/README.md

 ## Installation

     cd <your text directory of choice>
     cp <path to where you cloned the repo>/pot .

+## Caveats

+Pile o' Text is extremely simple, and thus will come with a slew of drawbacks:

+* Two or more of the same markup on the same line, like `_em1_ _em2_` or `*strong1* ... *strong2*` will be incorrectly displayed. (`sed` only support greedy matches.)
+* You can't start a markup on one line and finish on another line.
+* Supports only a very limited version of markdown.

 ## Author